Kidney cancer treatment in Denver

 A renogram is an exam that uses a radioactive substance to examine your kidneys and their function.
 We offer two types of renograms, each using a different tracing agent.
 These include:

-Our doctors use advanced treatments, including surgical procedures, to treat complex tumors and provide the best possible outcomes for our patients.
+Our doctors use advanced treatments, including minimally invasive and robot-assisted surgical procedures.
+They use these approaches to treat complex tumors and provide the best possible outcomes for you.

 These include:

-If a cancerous tumor is found in the kidney, it may be necessary to completely remove the kidney to prevent the spread of cancer.
-Our surgeons specialize in using robotic technology to perform radical nephrectomy.
+If a cancerous tumor is found in the kidney, it may be necessary to perform surgery.
+Our surgeons specialize in using robot-assisted partial nephrectomies (removal of cancerous tissue only) and radical nephrectomies (complete kidney removal).

-A robot-assisted radical nephrectomy is a newer, more advanced surgical procedure for kidney removal.
-Using robotic technology, a surgeon makes smaller, more precise incisions in the surgical area.
+We offer a robot-assisted radical nephrectomy.
+It is a more advanced surgical procedure.
+Using robotic technology, our surgeons make smaller, more precise incisions in the surgical area.
 Most patients are able to resume their normal activities the day after surgery.

 As part of Sarah Cannon, the Cancer Institute of HCA Healthcare, our family of hospitals provides comprehensive cancer services with convenient access to cutting-edge therapies for people facing cancer in our communities.
 From diagnosis to treatment and survivorship care, our oncology expertise ensures you have access to locally trusted care with the support of a globally recognized network.